boyu-zhang-25/WordSense/README.md

 # Word Sense Embedding by Expectation Maximization

-Capturing the difference between rule-governed and non-rule-governed word sense ambiguity by neural models.
-Projecting contextual embeddings to a new vector space of semantics by Expectation Maximization.
+Capturing the difference between various word sense ambiguities by neural models.
+Projecting contextual embeddings to a new vector space of meanings by Expectation Maximization.

 Preparing for EMNLP 2019.